Setting my mind on a musical instrument was like falling in love. All the world seemed bright and changed.

 encourage them to contact Mrs Pugh who will be able to provide further information and assistance.

 Each year, our instrumental music students have the opportunity to participate in local community concerts, our annual instrumental music concert, Terang Gala Night, the Warrnambool Eisteddfod, the Jean Wood

-Annual Music Awards, Australian Music Examinations Board Exams, the South West Youth Music Festival, as well as playing at local nursing homes at Christmas.
+Annual Music Awards, Australian Music Examinations Board Exams, as well as playing at local nursing homes at Christmas.
 In 2018, our instrumental music students went on an excursion

 Video: The Benefits of Learning a Musical Instrument on the Brain by Anita Collins